Valdez loses no-hitter with 2 outs in 9th on Seager homer as Astros beat rival Rangers 4-2

-Valdez was on the verge of his second no-hitter in just more than a year when Seager sent the first pitch he saw in the ninth, an 85 mph slider, into the stands in right field.
-It was Seager's fifth homer in five games.
+It had been just more than a year since Valdez's first no-hitter, and the 30-year-old was cruising when he took the mound needing just three outs for what would have been the second this season for Houston.

-The 30-year-old left-hander cruised through eight innings but finally began to stumble in the ninth against his Texas rival and the defending World Series champions.
+The 99th pitch from the two-time All-Star finished a leadoff walk to Robbie Grossman, but the 100th was the second Texas double play of the game.

-Robbie Grossman drew a leadoff walk on Valdez's 99th pitch, but the 100th was the second Texas double play of the game on Ezequiel Duran's bouncer to Alex Bregman at third.
+When Ezequiel Duran's bouncer to third baseman Alex Bregman emptied the bases with two outs, the roar from another strong contingent of Houston fans at the home of the Rangers signaled the anticipation.

-The two-time All-Star was immediately replaced by closer Josh Hader, who walked Marcus Semien before Josh Jung flied out to the base of the wall in right field.
-It was Hader's 23rd consecutive save, one shy of Brad Lidge's franchise record from 2005.
+Josh Hader replaced Valdez and walked Marcus Semien before Josh Jung flied out to the base of the wall in right field.
+It was Hader’s 23rd consecutive save, one shy of Brad Lidge’s franchise record from 2005.

 “I try to always go out there trying to have fun,” Valdez said through an interpreter.
 “Obviously, sometimes I have got to get serious.
 Went out there and do what I try to do every single time, try and throw strikes on all my pitches and just try to help help the team win.”